 A legend card serves as a guiding force for your outfit.
 They often grant powerful abilities at some cost.
+Legend cards cannot be affected by card effects unless a card specifically states that it can affect a Legend card.

-- 1. This is the name of your legend. - 2.
-This area of the card describes what the special ability, keywords, or traits of that legend are; it's a power that you, the player, have by virtue of choosing to play that legend. - 3.
-A legend may modify your starting stash.
-If it has a + sign, then it increases your starting stash, or if it has a sign, it decreases your starting stash. - 4.
-A legend may also modify your outfit card's production.
-If it has a + sign, then it increases your outfit's production, or if it has a sign, it decreases your outfit's production.
+1. This is the name of your legend.

+2. This area of the card describes what the special ability, keywords, or traits of that legend are; it's a power that you, the player, have by virtue of choosing to play that legend.

+3. A legend may modify your starting stash.
+If it has a + sign, then it increases your starting stash, or if it has a - sign, it decreases your starting stash.

+4. A legend may also modify your outfit card's

+production.
+If it has a + sign, then it increases your outfit's production, or if it has a - sign, it decreases your outfit's production.